 - We only keep the original video files for about 45 days after the initial request.
 So after this time, only an audio version of the media will be available to work with on the editor.

-- If you want to make extensive changes to a submission, we recommend clicking Save and Redo frequently to ensure all the changes all saved.
+- If you make extensive amounts changes to a submission, we recommend clicking Save and Redo periodically to ensure a sane rollback point.
 This will trigger a new Redo every time you click the button, and so you will need to continue the editing work from the new Redo ID page.

 - Please ensure you follow our Transcription Guidelines when you're editing the caption text, namely the General Formatting Guidelines and the Caption Breaks Guidelines.